NLnetLabs/cascade/doc/manual/source/quick-start.rst

 ============

-After :doc:`installing <installation>` Cascade you can immediately start using it, if you only need it to listen on localhost.
-If you need to be able to fetch the signed zones from other servers, you need to configure its listening addresses.
+After :doc:`installing <installation>` Cascade you can immediately start using it, unless you need to adjust the addresses it listens on or need to modify the settings relating to daemonization.

 Configuration the listen addresses
 ----------------------------------